WHY FAT LADY SO MEAN TO BABY-MEN??????????

-Lindy has delivered academic addresses (alone and as a panelist) on feminism, rape culture, and body image at institutions including Barnard College, the University of Texas Austin, the University of Tampa, the University of Washington, and the University of South Florida.
-She has spoken at Bumbershoot, Wordstock Festival of Words, GeekGirlCon, and Seattle's Town Hall, and is scheduled to appear at the Women in Secularism Conference in Washington, DC later in 2014.
+Lindy has delivered academic addresses (alone and as a panelist) on feminism, rape culture, body image, and writing at institutions including Barnard College, the University of Texas Austin, the University of Tampa, the University of Washington, and the University of South Florida.
+She has spoken at Bumbershoot, Wordstock Festival of Words, GeekGirlCon, and Seattle's Town Hall, and the Women in Secularism Conference.

 In 2013, Lindy won the Women's Media Center's Social Media Award, presented by Jane Fonda in New York City.
 That same year her work was selected among the Nation's top ten feminist articles of the year and the New Statesman's top 20 best online pieces of the year.
 Lindy herself was profiled by Cosmopolitan, chosen as one of City Arts's artists of the year, and nominated for Best Print/Web Columnist by Mediaite.

 Lindy is available for your speaking engagement.
 She is currently at work on her next book.
 As soon as this Chopped marathon is over.